 Choo has over 25 year of professional and commercial experience in multi discipline that includes internal audit, risk management, performance and business management, IPOs, taxation, due diligence, corporate finance, business process re-engineering, investigations, corporate governance and financial audits.
 He has previously served as an adviser in the office of public listed conglomerate.
 He currently owns and manages his own corporate advisory firm that provides business advisory services to public, multi-national and private companies.
-Choo also sits on the board of directors of Vivocom Intl Holdings Berhad.
+Choo also sits on the board of directors of VinVest Capital Holdings Berhad and LTKM Berhad.

-Choo attended all Board meetings held during his tenure in office for the financial period ended 30 September 2020.
+Choo attended all Board meetings held during his tenure in office for the financial year ended 30 September 2021.
 He has no family relationship with any director or substantial shareholder of the Company.